 Why Is The Cows Stomach Important To Dairy Farmers?

-A cow’s rumen is very efficient in extracting nutrients from food that is hard to digest for most animals.
-This is why cows can easily have stems, shells, seed coats, and other plant materials left after the grains are harvested.
+A cow’s rumen is very efficient in extracting nutrients from the food that is hard to digest for most animals.
+This is why cows can easily have stems, shells, seed coats, and other plant materials after the grains are harvested.

 Plant by-products are also made when grains are used to produce fuel ethanol, brew alcohol, or extract oil.
 The vital nutrients, including proteins, sugar, and fat, are removed from the grains during the process, but what remains are the by-products that are fed to cows.